 Sydney’s Oyster Bay in Australia (along with twelve other towns in Australia)

 Places around the world considering the ban

 Madison, Wis. ( mandatory plastic bag recycling law)

 Many European countries have a tax on the bag

 The largest opposition to the ban of plastic bags comes from the petroleum and plastics industries, and of course, consumers who don’t want to change their habits.

-According to Florida Environmental Public Information Officer Kristin Lock, “During the 2010 legislative session the Florida legislature did not enact any legislation regarding regulation of retail bags.
+According to Florida Environmental Public Information Officer Kristin Lock, “During the 2010 legislative session, the Florida legislature did not enact any legislation regarding the regulation of retail bags.
 The legislature also did not repeal section 403.7033, Florida Statutes, which prohibits any local government, local governmental agency, or state government agency from enacting any rule, regulation, or ordinance regarding use, disposition, sale, prohibition, restriction, or tax of such auxiliary containers, wrappings, or disposable plastic bags.”